-- Download a Free Revocation of Power of Attorney Template
+- Download a Free Power of Attorney Revocation Form

-- The Basics: What is a Revocation of Power of Attorney?
+- What does Revoking a Power of Attorney Involve?

 - You Might Need to Revoke a Power of Attorney If…

-- What Happens If You Do Not Revoke a Power of Attorney?
+- What Happens If You Do Not Revoke Your Power of Attorney?

-1. Download a Free Revocation of Power of Attorney Template
+1. Download a Free Power of Attorney Revocation Form

 Since you as the Principal are legally responsible for the acts of your Agent, a Revocation of Power of Attorney similarly allows you to change your Agent.